How Do Business Loans Work?

 Business loans overview

 Most likely, the same local bank or credit union that gave you a loan for your car also offers small-business loans.
 And some of the best rates will come from these local places that want to see you succeed.
 After all, your business could benefit the entire community if it does well.
-But many banks and credit unions are reluctant to give out business loans, so for borrowers who are unable to secure a loan from the bank, online lenders are a great option.
+But many banks and credit unions are reluctant to give out business loans, so online lenders are a great option for borrowers who cannot secure a loan from a bank.

 When compared to banks, online lenders offer much higher success rates for similarly sized business loans.
 However, it might still be a good idea to check with a local bank first to see if you can take advantage of lower rates.
 Still, no matter which lender you choose, be sure to do a little number crunching and research.
 You want to have a good idea of what type of loan you need, how much money you need, and what size of monthly payment your business can afford.

 Business loans, also called commercial loans, help your business in three big ways.
 First, loans help your business afford large purchases you need to run or grow your business.
 Second, loans smooth out your company’s cash flow.
 And third, repaying loans builds up your business credit—which helps you get future loans.

 You’ve likely heard the saying “you have to spend money to make money,” and that’s where business loans come in.
 A large expense you don’t have cash for can keep your business from growing, whether it’s essential equipment or real estate to set up shop in a new location.
 Loans from a bank or online lender will let you buy what you need now so you can make more money.
 You’ll just need to repay that loan over time, while paying additional costs in fees and interest that benefit the bank.